-A ten-day residential program designed to further the professional development of leaders in the nonprofit sector.
+A six-day residential program designed to further the professional development of leaders in the nonprofit sector.

 Led by a strong sense of mission and vision, nonprofit organizations play a critical role in improving society and impacting the world around us.
 The Executive Program for Nonprofit Leaders brings together leaders from social and human services, health care, community development, arts, environment and education organizations to further their professional development and build an enduring network.

 Drawing on leading-edge research and the teachings of Stanford faculty, this program integrates conceptual knowledge with individual experiences to support participants in their impact on the nonprofit sector.

 EPNL targets decision makers in nonprofit organizations.
 Ideal candidates are typically at the CEO or Executive Director level or sometimes at the COO or VP level with the rationale that these are the individuals who can immediately have the largest impact on their organization.
 While educational and professional backgrounds may vary, participants are often mid-career with a long track record of working in nonprofits or their sector of targeted impact.
 Participants are typically employed full-time by a nonprofit organization.

 Participants represent a range of organizations in various sectors, sizes and geographies.
 The typical organization represented, however, has a broad impact and is well established.
 All participant organizations hold nonprofit status or their country’s equivalent.

 What to Expect

 - In-class lectures, discussions and exercises led by Stanford MBA faculty